pd-fkie/exim-fuzzer/blog-post.md

 fuzzers.
 Fuzzing solutions that can give you an edge are not as far away as you might think.
 Investing even a little bit of effort, like we did, can give you a big payoff.

-If you'd like to check out our tool, you can find it [here](https://github.com/pd-fkie/exim-fuzzer) on Github.
+If you'd like to check out our fuzzer, you can find it [here](https://github.com/pd-fkie/exim-fuzzer) on Github.

 Thanks for reading!